-Knowledgehook may use a variety of third-party service providers, such as Vimeo to host our videos or Google Analytics to understand our Service usage.
+Knowledgehook may use a variety of third-party service providers, such as Vimeo to host our videos or Google Analytics and New Relic to understand our Service usage.
 We may allow third-party service providers to place and read their own cookies, web beacons, and similar technologies to collect information through the Services.
 This information is collected directly and automatically by these third parties, and Knowledgehook does not participate in these data transmissions.
 Knowledgehook will, wherever feasible, contractually obligate our third-party service providers to abide by the terms of this Privacy Notice.
 We DO NOT sell or rent your Personal Information that we collect to third parties.

 In certain situations, we may obtain information, including Personal Information, from third parties or sources other than our Services, such as when a teacher provides us with class lists or retrieves it from Google Classroom.
 If we combine or associate information from other sources with Personal Information that we collect through the Services, we will treat the combined information as Personal Information in accordance with this Privacy Notice.